 - Have a think about how stressed you are and what positive changes you can make to help you relax.
 Having a good bedtime routine which includes a warm bath and a relaxation technique can be useful.
 Mindfulness can help.

 - Consider whether you’ve been going through a period of learning.
 What are you feeling tested by?
 These can provide insights as to the meaning of your dream.

 - Try keeping a dream diary.
 You might find you have this dream because of something that’s regularly happening in your life at the time.
 Dream diaries can help you spot patterns, and understand what they mean.
-(You can receive access to a guide on this when you subscribe.
-See below).

 Copyright Delphi Ellis